cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### News

-There is always something new happening.
+There is always something new happening at Cisco Cogniive Intelligence.
-Check what is new.
+Check here for the recent updates.

 <CardButton>What's new</CardButton>